 It’s an easy 20 minute walk from Centraal Station, however you’ll be surrounded by cute specialty shops and great food options.
 Last year, it was named Amsterdam’s Best Shopping Street.

 Shopping/Sites: For warm hats, scarves, and gloves, visit Bart’s for nice souvenirs/gifts.
 For Art Deco lovers, The Movies is a dream dating back to the 1930s.
 It’s Amsterdam’s oldest functional movie theatre.

-For specialty loose-leaf tea, Tea Bar will please any tea lover.
-For those on a budget, Marbles Vintage is a good place to go for thrift shopping with carefully picked items curated by theme/color/etc. For drinks, Two for Joy is where to go for a cup of coffee.
+Vesper Bar has delicious, one of a kind, specialty cocktails.
+I have yet to repeat the same drink.
+For cheese lovers, Kaasland is a lot of fun, with a selection for the lactose-intolerant.
+For coffee, Two for Joy is where to go for a cup of coffee.
 For a more wild night, visit the Soviet-inspired Checkpoint Charlie.

 For more Indonesian food, be sure to visit a small, inexpensive take-away restaurant called Sari Citra located on Ferdinand Bolstraat 52.
 However, more generally, come to the Albert Cuyp hungry (with cash!) to feast on food from all over the Netherlands (and world!)